brweber2/octopress/source/_posts/2011-12-03-a-binary-file-viewer.markdown

 * [\F \G] - the sequence that ends the section
 * AllDone - extends AnEnumeration prototype

 So once you have declared your binary specification and written a the logic that is custom to your format, all that there is left to do is to is parse the file and view it.
+Let's parse it first.

 ``` clojure
 (def parsed (parse-binary (FileStreamWrapper. test-file) key-token-format))
 ```

 Wait, you keep the parsed file in memory???
 So this won't work with large files!?
 Correct!
 Maybe I should have called this 'can fit into memory binary file parser' or something like that.
 Did I mention something about conference driven development yet?
 So why did I choose to do this?
 Laziness?
 Perhaps, but we also have rules that depend on the values of previous sections.
 If I went with a streaming model then that information would have been lost.
-Unless there was a filter that was smart enough to know which values really mattered and had to be kept.
+Unless there was a filter that was smart enough to know which values really mattered and had to be kept and discarded the rest.
 Maybe someday I'll add a compiler with these smarts, but for now the file has to fit into memory.

-So last, but not least we have to display our parsed file.
+So last but not least, we have to display our parsed file.

 ``` clojure
 (visualize-binary (take 7 (repeat (HexVisualizer.))) parsed)